 A user buzzes in – The Game Engine sends an Input Handler event to the skill to notify it of the button press.

 Alexa prompts the user for an answer – The skill responds to the Input Handler event with

 falseto open the microphone for the user to say the answer.
 The skill might also include speech such as "Player 1, what is your answer?"

 As with any Alexa skill, your Echo Button skill can specify a reprompt in its response.
 Alexa speaks the reprompt if the microphone has been open for a few seconds without user input.
 After a few seconds, Alexa speaks the reprompt and the microphone opens for a few more seconds.

 If, after the reprompt, the user still doesn't respond, then the microphone turns off and the session closes.
 The session is notified of this through the

 SessionEndedRequest, but it is not given a chance to reopen the session or interact with the user in any other way.
-Note that if the skill did not specify a reprompt at all, then the skill exits after the initial eight seconds without user input.
+Note that if the skill did not specify a reprompt at all, then the skill exits after the initial few seconds without user input.

 With Echo Button skills, there are additional things that you need to consider when working with reprompts:

 - A button event will cancel any pending reprompt.
 For example, a reprompt set by the response to a